gwangmu/cisa/README.md

 the `git` commit history.

-The basic philosophy: do some costly static analyses (e.g., indirect call graph analysis) incrementally while scaning through the commit history.
-Write some _more_ custom analyses that utilize those incrementally-done ananlyses.
+The basic philosophy: do some costly static analyses (e.g., indirect call graph analysis) incrementally while scanning through the commit history.
+Write some _more_ custom analyses that utilize those incrementally-done analyses.

 It is still in its infancy and only supports limited stuff.
 If anybody read this, I welcome **any** contribution.